Meet the Researchers: Michael Vincent

 First, I enjoyed my conversations with Evan and I liked the multidisciplinary nature of his research.
 Also, he uses a polymeric material called poly(ethylene glycol)-b-poly(propylene sulfide), or PEG-b-PPS for short, which is a versatile platform for engineering nanocarrier technologies.
 I was drawn to that versatility because it enables the creation of nanocarrier libraries that can be used to systematically probe important phenomena in biomaterials, pharmaceutical science, and targeted drug delivery.
 Evan and I discussed many potential projects that leveraged the customizability of the PEG-b-PPS platform and I thought it was an exciting time to join the Scott lab.

-What are some of your hobbies outside of research and finishing your PhD?
+What are some of your hobbies outside of research?

 I’m a big sports fan, so I like watching Northwestern sports and the teams from the University of Michigan, where I received my undergraduate and master’s degrees.
 I also enjoy working out and spending time with friends and family.